zhi-wen-Lu/TLMRGC/README.md

 The program is written in C++ and tested on Red Hat Enterprise Linux 7.9(64-bit), and with 2 RTX6000 GPUs with 24GB of RAM, and 2 * 2.6 GHz Intel Xeon Gold 6240 CPUs (18 cores) with 256GB RAM.
 This program requires Cmake 3.8 or greater but the version of GCC is no higher than 5.4.0.
+Meanwhile, this program also requires CUDA 10.0 (or 9.1) is installed in the root directory of the server.

 Notice:
 	The use of the original algorithm[1] for constructing SA using multiple GPUs needs to pay attention to the communication mode between GPUs,